On Some Additive Properties of Multiplicative Subsemigroups of Semirings and Arithmetic Applications I

-The contents of this paper consist of two parts, one is to develop a theory (in its elementary stage) about the sum-factor collapse structures in rings, which is given in section 2, the other one is the arithmetic applications, containing a new method to study some classical problems, mainly on the Goldbach conjecture, in additive number theory, which is given in section 3 (see e.g., Theorems 3.8, 3.12, 3.16, 3.17 below).
+The contents of this paper consist of two parts, one is to develop a theory (in its elementary stage) of the process of sum-keeping retraction via decreasing number of factors about subsets in a semiring, which is given in section 2 (see e.g., Theorems 2.7, 2.11, 2.15, 2.18 below).
+For simplicity, we call such process the sum-factor collapse process.
+The other one is the arithmetic applications, via the above sum-factor collapse process, we study some classical problems, mainly on the Goldbach conjecture, in additive number theory, which is given in section 3 (see e.g., Theorems 3.8, 3.12, 3.15, 3.16 below, see also Remark 3.17 for some explanation of applications).
+0.2 cm

 These two parts can read almost independently, and the readers may consult section 2 for the necessary conceptions and terminologies when they read section 3.
-0.1 cm The main purpose of this work is to provide a new method to consider sum-factor phenomenon in algebra, especially in prime number theory.
-In fact, one of my consideration about prime problems is try to find a way to collapse all the odd composite numbers from odd integers (see Example 2.5 and Theorem 3.8 below for the exact meaning).
+0.1 cm The main purpose of this work is try to provide a new way to consider the relation between addition and multiplication structure in algebra, especially in prime number theory.
+In fact, one of my consideration about prime problems is try to find a sum-keeping process via collapsing all the odd composite numbers from odd integers (see Example 2.5 and Theorem 3.8 below for the exact meaning).
 The conception of collapse here is borrowed from Riemannian geometry I learned around the years 2006 and 2007.
 This geometric background motivated the beginning of this work.
 I wish this elementary idea would lead to a satisfactory theory to uncover the deep sum-factor structure in algebra.
-The other types of sum-factor decomposition and the related applications will be discussed in separated papers.
+The other types of sum-factor aspect and the related applications will be discussed in separated papers.
 0.1 cm